Registration Dates and Procedures

 Course offerings, examination dates, and class schedules, including meeting times and locations are subject to change without notice.
-Students are advised to check the Course Schedule Addendum on the Registrar's Office website for changes related to room assignments as well as days and times of class meetings.
+Students are advised to check the Course Schedule on the Registrar's Office website for changes (highlighted in blue) related to room assignments as well as days and times of class meetings.